dspereira/42Cursus-Philosophers/README.md

 1. Eat:
    - For the philosopher to eat, he needs two forks.
 However, since each philosopher has only one fork, he needs to hold the fork of his neighbor on the table.
 First, he tries to grab a right fork, and then the left.
 After successfully catch any forks, he just release after being able to eat and finish.

+2. Sleep:
+   - After eating, the philosopher places the forks back on the table and starts sleeping.

+3. Think:
+   - After waking up, the philosopher begins to think.
+While doing so, he will attempt to grab the forks again to eat, repeating the cycle.

 ## Installation / Usage